-Here are things you should consider, including a checklist to make sure you’re prepared in case your business is affected.
+Here are things you should consider, including a playbook, to make sure you’re prepared in case your business is affected.

 Stay tuned to what’s happening

 - Connect with businesses in your area to share best practices.

 - Know the guidelines and regulations in your area and review often as they change frequently.

 - Discuss situations with the public health department.

 - Encourage self-reporting if they have a positive coronavirus test.